chandniraja/chandniraja.github.io/_pages/about.md

   - /about.html
 ---

 I am an economist and PhD Candidate in Economics at UCLA.
-In my work, I use administrative data and tools from industrial organization and applied microeconomics to study regulatory design and competition.
+I study regulatory design and firm behavior using tools from industrial organization and applied microeconomics.

 Several of my current projects focus on hospitals: developing a better understanding of how hospitals produce healthcare and using this knowledge of the production process to inform the design of regulation aimed at low performers.